universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

     Click the `main_job.sh` file to begin editing it.

-    Please, either using slides, google or the cheat sheat, set the SBATCH job headers to complete the following job.
+    Please, either using slides, google or the cheat sheet, set the SBATCH job headers to complete the following job.

     - `general` Partition.
     - Request one CPU.